tunacetinkaya/Quiz-Trainer/README.md

 - **Navigation Controls:** Seamlessly move between questions using the `Previous` and `Next` buttons.
 - **Search Capability:** Directly jump to a question by entering its number in the search bar, making your review sessions more efficient.
 - **Dynamic Question Loading:** Questions are loaded dynamically from a JSON file, ensuring that the content stays up-to-date and relevant.
+- **Exam Mode:** Enrich your study experience by enabling exam mode, which presents random questions within a specified range.

 ## Getting Started 🛠️